Dezal3/german-credit-risk-prediction/README.md

 Machine learning model to predict loan default risk using Random Forest with under sampling to hand class imbalance

 ## Overview
 Built a machine learning model to predict whether a loan applicant is likely to default using Random Forest on real banking data.

 ## Tools Used
-Python, pandas, scikit-learn
+Python, pandas, scikit-learn, matplotlib

+## Features
+Age, credit amount, duration, job

 ## Approach
 - Handled missing values in Saving accounts and Checking account